south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 Team names must match the name in the Teams sheet.
 If team names are changed make sure to "Update everything" on the SEMLA Admin page to reload the teams & league setup.

 You can set up data validation as below, though if you copy over the previous year's sheet as a staring point the validation should already be there.
 Go to Data->Data validation, and you can see existing rules, and also add new ones.
-When you create a new rule you should also open up the "Advanced options" and select to "Reject the input" if data is invalid.
+When you create a new rule you should also open up the "Advanced options" and select to "Reject the input" if data is invalid, and also tick "Show help text.." and enter a custom error message.

-The `v` column is used to mark where a match is, and to mark if a match is conceded.
+The `v` column is used to mark that there is a match on this row, and to show if a match is conceded.
 If you enter rows without matches on them you should make sure this column is blank.
 You should set data validation to Drop-down and add 3 items of v, C, and C24.
 In Advanced options set the `Display style` to `Plain text`, and add a comment to the heading cell `v - normal game, C - conceded (score should be 10-0), C24 - conceded within 24 hours (score should be 10-0), conceding team gets -1 points, blank - no game`.

-You will also probably find it useful to have data validation on the goals columns, so if you have goals in column E then add validation for "Custom formula", and enter `=OR(ISNUMBER(E2),AND(LEN(E2)=1,IFERROR(FIND(E2, "ACRV"),0)>0))`.
-You can have this rule apply to 2 columns by setting the range to include both columns, e.g. `Fixtures!E2:E269,Fixtures!G2:G269`
+You will also probably find it useful to have data validation on the goals columns, so if you have goals in column F then add validation for "Custom formula is", and enter `=OR(ISNUMBER(F3),AND(LEN(F3)=1,IFERROR(FIND(F3, "ACRV"),0)>0))`.
+You can have this rule apply to 2 columns by setting the range to include both columns, e.g. `Fixtures!F3:F384,Fixtures!H3:H384`

 Column `X` is the points multiplier, which defaults to 1.
-To make life easier you should set the column header `={"X";ARRAYFORMULA(IF(ISTEXT(E2:E),,IF(REGEXMATCH(J2:J,"(?i)double"),2,)))}` (assumes goals in E and notes in J), that way it will automatically make a match count for double points if the Notes column has "double" anywhere in it.
+To make life easier you should set the column header `={"X";ARRAYFORMULA(IF(ISTEXT(F3:F),,IF(REGEXMATCH(K3:K,"(?i)double"),2,)))}` (assumes goals in F and notes in K), that way it will automatically make a match count for double points if the Notes column has "double" anywhere in it.
 Make sure you add a note to the column heading `Points multiplier - default 1, 2 for double points games`.

 The `Notes` column isn't used by our programs, but is a useful place to add things like the date a match is rearranged from/to, if it's double points etc.

 You may have divisions, for example the Local Midlands, where teams play tournaments at various venues, but still play each other twice.
-In this case make sure that for every pairing of teams each team is the Home team once, and the Away team once, as otherwise the matches will display oddly on the Fixtures Grid.
+In this case, try and ensure that for every pairing of teams each team is the Home team once, and the Away team once, as otherwise the matches will display oddly on the Fixtures Grid.

 ### Adding Flags Fixtures